 The U.S. Bureau of Labor Statistics (BLS) projects job growth for fitness trainers and instructors to grow by 15% through 2029 — much faster than average across all job categories.
 With no advanced degrees required and a median wage of nearly $20 per hour, becoming an online fitness trainer has a low barrier of entry for health-conscious entrepreneurs.

-Schools across the country shut their doors seemingly overnight when the coronavirus hit, and it’s having a lasting effect on students.
-The 2020-2021 school year is off to a rocky start.
-Some schools remain entirely virtual, while others have limited in-person access.
+Schools across the country shut their doors seemingly overnight when the coronavirus hit, and it’s having a lasting effect on students and the way kids learn.

 COVID-19 has driven incredible growth in the food delivery market, which was already skyrocketing before the pandemic.
 By 2025, the online food delivery industry is projected to grow by nearly 20% to reach a whopping $200 billion in annual sales.

-While there are already established players in the market, such as Uber Eats, GrubHub, DoorDash and Postmates, you can capture a piece of this financial pie by subcontracting with one of these major delivery players.
+While there are already established players in the market, such as Uber Eats, GrubHub and DoorDash, you can capture a piece of this financial pie by subcontracting with one of these major delivery players.

 Alternatively, you could leverage your local relationships and compete on a local level by offering cheaper, faster delivery and undercutting the service fees of the national conglomerates.
 It’s a competitive market, but there is potential in this fast-growing industry.